 When it comes to validating a business idea, only your customers have the answers.
-A highly effective way of establishing whether there is any point persuing a business idea without having to actually build it is to create a Landing Page.
+A highly effective way of establishing whether there is any point pursuing a business idea without having to actually build it is to create a Landing Page.
 A Landing Page is essentially an offer to solve your customers’ problems in return for them doing something (e.g. providing their email address or clicking on a ‘buy now’ button).

 The idea is to gauge whether the offer attracts their attention.
 The operative word here is offer - you are not actually solving their problem yet.
-If the response is compelling enough you know it’s worth persuing further.
+If the response is compelling enough you know it’s worth pursuing further.
 If not, pivot or do something else.

 This post tells you how to do it.

 Tell me what you want, what you really, really want